 For example: If the creative team made decisions when editing assets such as preferred messaging or logo placement— this could be the source of a creative hypothesis such as: when logo placement is in the center, how does CTR perform?

 Consider the use case for these insights.
 Will they inform a future campaign, a year-end review, or a new business pitch?
 This can help determine the kinds of creative hypotheses you want to prove or disprove.

-Taking the time to get clear on what your team is hoping to learn will not only return more compelling and actionable insights, but also guide how to best use Creative Intelligence.
+Taking the time to get clear on what your team is hoping to learn will not only return more compelling and actionable insights, but also guide how to best use Creative Analytics.